Alcohol-based markers: 5 things you should know before you start!

 Maybe you already have ‘em in your drawer, maybe you're completely new to them: alcohol based markers.
 I used to own a few, but didn’t quite know how to work with them.
 These markers also bled through the pages of my sketchbook, super inconvenient.
 Then last year Tombow launched an alcohol-based version of their ABT markers.
 At the same time I got a few beautiful sets by Winsor&Newton.
-I got curious again, dived into all the online tutorials and got so enthusiastic I ended up hosting workshops at the KreaDoe fair with these markers.
+I got curious again, dived into all the online tutorials and got so enthusiastic I ended up hosting workshops with these markers.
 Time for a blog about the what, why and how of alcohol-based markers!

 1. Alcohol markers versus water based markers